NVIDIA/numba-cuda/docs/source/user/overview.rst

 Overview
 ========

-Numba supports CUDA GPU programming by directly compiling a restricted subset of Python code into CUDA kernels and device functions following the CUDA execution model.
-Kernels written in Numba appear to have direct access to NumPy arrays.
-NumPy arrays are transferred between the CPU and the GPU automatically.
+Numba-CUDA supports programming NVIDIA CUDA GPUs by directly compiling a restricted subset of Python code into CUDA kernels and device functions following the CUDA execution model.

 Terminology